 But instead of dousing the flames that are now wicking their way along the tall grasses (you’ve apparently crashed in an idyllic meadow in this scenario) and reflecting back on what we could have done differently, we tend to stay put and watch the fire build to greater and greater heights us.

-Then in a few months, they hop back on the diet train, hoping there will be a different outcome despite having changed nothing about our own mindset around how we think and feel about our food.
+Then in a few months, we hop back on the diet train, hoping there will be a different outcome despite having changed nothing about our own mindset around how we think and feel about our food.

 This is pretty much the definition of insanity: doing the same thing over and over and expecting a different result.
 Yes, the variable changed slightly (the diet), but not enough to create a different result because YOU are the key here, not the food plan.

-I spent many years in this mental trap and still fall into it occasionally.
+I spent many years in this mental trap.
 It’s so much easier to look for solutions outside ourselves, but they ultimately always lead to the same place: nowhere.

-We have to look inside ourselves to create the real shifts.
-Yes, it’s dirty, and gross, and in this fiery meadow-laden scenario hot from the flames and itchy from the grass, but this is the real stuff.
-The authentic you that’s on fire in this meadow.
+We have to turn the lens inward to create real shifts.
+It's not an easy task, and in this fiery meadow scenario, it's also hot from the flames and itchy from the grass, but this is the real stuff.
+The authentic you that’s going up in flames in this meadow.

-Once you recognize these mental and emotional areas that are getting scorched, you’ll naturally want to go find some cooling, refreshing water to soothe them and stop the self-injury.
+Once you recognize the mental and emotional areas that are getting scorched, you’ll naturally want to go find some cooling, refreshing water to soothe them and stop the self-injury.